-- Whole-wheat crackers with cheese, peanut butter, or hummus.
+- Healthy whole-wheat crackers with cheese, peanut butter, or hummus.
 Look for crackers such as Triscuits, Ak-Mak, Rye Krisps, or Breton.
 Choose crackers that contain no partially or fully hydrogenated oil and have at least 3 grams of fiber per serving.

 - Baby carrots, grape tomatoes, green or red sweet pepper slices or other cut-up vegetables with low-fat dressing or hummus.
 Add whole grain crackers, pretzels or pita chips for additional crunch and flavor!
 This is a colorful and tasty snack packed with fiber and vitamins such as vitamins A and C.

-- Fruit with pretzels (e.g. Synder’s of Hanover whole grain varieties, Utz, Nature’s Promise), a granola bar (e.g. Nature Valley, Kashi, or Full Circle), or whole grain cereal (e.g. Cheerios, Corn, Rice or Wheat Chex, Kashi Heart-to-Heart Cereal, Barbara’s Bakery Puffins or Shredded Spoonfuls, or Kix).
+- Fruit sushi , apple with cheese and pita, fruit with pretzels (e.g. Synder’s of Hanover whole grain varieties, Utz, Nature’s Promise), a granola bar (e.g. Nature Valley, Kashi, or Full Circle), or whole grain cereal (e.g. Cheerios, Corn, Rice or Wheat Chex, Kashi Heart-to-Heart Cereal, Barbara’s Bakery Puffins or Shredded Spoonfuls, or Kix).
 Purchase small, reusable containers for the pretzels or cereal.
 This will encourage children to take home what they do not finish and teaches them to not waste food.

 - Let kids build their own snacks.
 Pack celery sticks or pretzel logs, peanut butter or low-fat cream cheese or hummus and raisins and have them make “ants on a log”.

-- Make crunchy fruit dippers with cut-up fruit (e.g. slices of apple, orange, banana, peach, plum, strawberrries or grapes) and a container of yogurt.
-Try low-fat Stonyfield Farm, Dannon All-Natural, Brown Cow or other yogurt varieties.
+- Make crunchy fruit dippers with cut-up fruit (e.g. slices of apple, orange, banana, peach, plum, strawberries or grapes) and a container of yogurt.
+Try low-fat yogurt or Greek yogurts and compare labels for the lowest sugar content.
 Fill a small reusable container or plastic bag with yogurt toppings such as your child’s favorite cereal (e.g. Cheerios, Rice, Wheat or Corn Chex, Grape Nuts, or bran flakes), milled flax seed, wheat germ, low-fat granola, oatmeal, and/or sunflower seeds.
 Show children how to spear a piece of fruit with their fork (hands also work well but it can be quite messy), dip it in the yogurt and then dunk it in a crispy topping.
 This is a delicious and creative snack that the whole family will enjoy!

 - Give your children the ingredients to build their own yogurt and fruit pile-ups!
 Pack a container of yogurt with berries (look for fresh or frozen blueberries, raspberries, or strawberries) and granola or their favorite crunchy cereal in individual, reusable containers.